oven-sh/bun/README.md

 If using Linux, kernel version 5.6 or higher is strongly recommended, but the minimum is 5.1.

+*NOTE: Bun currently only works on CPUs supporting the AVX2 instruction set.
+To run on older CPUs this can be emulated using Intel SDE, however bun won't be as fast as it would be when running on CPUs with AVX2 support.*

 ## Table of Contents

 - [Install](#install)